A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - 60xp for rescuing her.
   - Ameiko is unconscious and will wake at GM discretion or with any healing
   - **Loot:**
-    - Ameiko rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town)
+    - Ameiko rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town).
+This is not included in the level based cash total.

 ### Interrogating Tsuto (0/60xp, RP encounter)